alphagov/paas-tech-docs/source/documentation/deploying_services/index.md

     where `SERVICE_NAME` is a unique descriptive name for this service instance, and `DATA_FILE_NAME` is the SQL file created in the previous step.

-If your source database uses PostgreSQL extensions, you may see some extension errors since we only allow [certain extensions](/#postgresql-extensions-whitelist).
-Contact us at [gov-uk-paas-support@digital.cabinet-office.gov.uk](mailto:gov-uk-paas-support@digital.cabinet-office.gov.uk) if you have any questions.
+> You can only use [certain PostgreSQL extensions](#postgresql-extensions-whitelist).

 #### PaaS to PaaS

 To move data between two PaaS-hosted PostgreSQL databases:

-1. Use the [Conduit plugin](/#connect-to-a-postgresql-service-from-your-local-machine) to connect to the origin database and export the data into an SQL file by running:
+1. Use the [Conduit plugin](/#connect-to-a-postgresql-service-from-your-local-machine) to connect to the source database and export the data into an SQL file by running:

     ```
     cf conduit SERVICE_NAME -- pg_dump --file DATA_FILE_NAME